Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 4.4.1 Order of Subexpression Evaluation

 The rules of operator precedence and associativity allow us to break any C expression into subexpressions—to determine uniquely where the parentheses would go if the expression were fully parenthesized.
-Paradoxically, these rules don’t always allow us to determine the value of the expression, which may depend on the order in which its subexpressions are evaluated.
+Paradoxically, these rules don't always allow us to determine the value of the expression, which may depend on the order in which its subexpressions are evaluated.

-C doesn’t define the order in which subexpressions are evaluated (with the exception of subexpressions involving the logical *and*, logical *or*, conditional, and comma operators).
+C doesn't define the order in which subexpressions are evaluated (with the exception of subexpressions involving the logical *and*, logical *or*, conditional, and comma operators).
 Thus, in the expression `(a + b) * (c - d)` we don't know whether (a + b) will be evaluated before `(c - d)`.

 Most expressions have the same value regardless of the order in which their subexpressions are evaluated.
 However, this may not be true when a subexpression modifies one of its operands.
 Consider the following example: